IntentArchitect/Docs/articles/whats-new/2023/06/index.md

   - **[Service Designer mapping support for `Value Objects` and `Data Contracts`](#service-designer-ability-to-create-mappings-to-value-objects-and-data-contracts)** - Within the Service Designer mappings can be configured for these complex types and the CRUD modules have been updated to support them too.
   - **[Domain Events indicate they are published by `Constructor`s and `Operations`](#domain-events-indicate-they-are-published-by-constructors-and-operations)** - Domain Events can be modelled to reflect the `Constructor`s and/or `Operation`s which publish them.
   - **[Integration Messages can map from `Domain Event`s](#integration-messages-can-map-from-domain-events)** - `Domain Event`'s can be closely related to Integration event, Eventing Designer now supports mapping these relationships.
+  - **[Domain Event handlers now fully support `CancellationToken`s when dispatched with Entity Framework](#domain-event-handlers-now-fully-support-cancellationtokens-when-dispatched-with-entity-framework)** - Domain Events are now dispatched from EF's `DbContext` with a `CancellationToken`, allowing cancellation requests to propagate to the Event Handlers.
+  - **[`Microsoft.Azure.Cosmos` based Cosmos DB domain persistence](#microsoftazurecosmos-based-cosmos-db-domain-persistence)** - A new module which uses non-Entity Framework based Cosmos DB repository implementations for persistence of domain entities.
 - Pre-released Module updates (C#)
   - **[Configure subscription based concerns for RabbitMQ / AzureServiceBus using Stereotypes for MassTransit](#configure-subscription-based-concerns-for-rabbitmq--azureservicebus-using-stereotypes-for-masstransit)** - Overwrite default settings for your queues so that MassTransit can set it up automatically for you.
+  - **[Dapr State Management domain persistence](#dapr-state-management-domain-persistence)** - The Dapr State Management module can now persist full object graphs of entities modelled in the Domain Designer.

 ## Product updates

+### JSON document database domain importer CLI tool now available

+A [CLI tool](https://docs.intentarchitect.com/articles/cli-tools/json-metadata-synchronizer/json-metadata-synchronizer.html) is now available for importing object graphs from JSON files into the Domain Designer for document databases (Cosmos DB, MongoDB, etc).

+### Intent Architect C# code management attributes and dependency sanitizer CLI tool now available

+A [CLI tool](https://docs.intentarchitect.com/articles/cli-tools/roslyn-weaver-sanitizer/roslyn-weaver-sanitizer.html) which can be used during a "release build" process to remove all Intent code management attributes and NuGet package dependencies from a Visual Studio solution if required by an organisation policy.

+### Hyperlinks inside designers will now open in your operating system's default browser

+Instead of opening these inside a new "Intent Architect" window, these are now opened in your operating system's default browser.

+## Designer updates

+### "New Enum" option now also available on the Domain diagram context menu

+This context menu option is now also available when right-clicking a Domain diagram whereas before it was only available when right-clicking the tree view.

 ## Documentation updates